 When you live on campus, your safety and security is our top priority.
-We have several measures in place for you, but we know that in reality safety is a shared responsibility.
+We have several security measures in place, but we know that safety is a shared responsibility.
 Let’s work together to make your on-campus experience a safe and enjoyable one.

-In addition to the numerous campus safety initiatives, here are the supplemental efforts we do in Residential Life for our residents and their safety in our communities:
+In addition to campus-wide safety initiatives, here are the supplemental efforts we provide in and around our on-campus communities:

 Public Neighborhood Resource Officers

-In addition to normal LSU Police patrols, Res Life hires additional officers to patrol residential areas – one east side, one west side, and one at Aster and Gov. Claiborne Drive – between 7 p.m. to 3 a.m.
+In addition to normal LSU Police patrols, Res Life hires additional officers to patrol at Aster and Spruce Lane between 7 p.m. to 3 a.m.

 We See You

 Res Life has more than 600 surveillance cameras at our communities’ entrances, exits, elevators, and more.

 We maintain at least three levels of security to access a student’s room in the residence halls.

 Staff conducts twice nightly security rounds in each campus community.
 These aren’t your grandmother’s bed checks, but instead general safety walk throughs of the communities.